 — Acts 28:7-10 NLT

 Just as Paul's presence had been a blessing to all onboard the ship, his presence was now a blessing to those on the island of Malta.
-After Publius showed great hospitality and blessing, Paul prayed, then by the Lord's power, healed Publius' father, who was quite ill.
+After Publius showed great hospitality and blessing, Paul prayed, then by the Lord's power, healed Publius' father who was quite ill.
 Paul shared the Lord's healing with many others who came from all over the island.
 Paul, all his shipmates, and the islanders were blessed because of Paul's ministry and influence.
 Despite his false arrest, hardship, lost time, terrors at sea, and shipwreck, Paul remained open to the hand of the Lord to use him to bless others.
 For me, this is a good kick in the backside that reminds me that regardless of the circumstances — including during the world's worst messes, my job is not to grumble and complain but to look for ways to bless those around me with the grace of God.

 Thank you, dear Father, for Paul's example of grace under heavy burdens and while enduring harsh trials.
 I need this kind of reminder.
-I find myself easily joining with complainers who bellyache and whine about every slight, disappointment, and mistreatment.
+I find myself easily joining with complainers who bellyache and whine about every snub, disappointment, and mistreatment.
 Father, I commit my heart and my actions to your service.
 Use me to bless those who are tired and weary and who try to help and serve and bless.
 Open my heart to see their needs rather than demanding they meet my needs.
 Help others see that you bless those around me with your favor and grace because I follow Jesus and care about them.
 In Jesus' name, I pray.
 Amen.